dominicparga/osmgraphing/README.md

 The implemented solution runs concurrently and shows some nice issues, but should be seen as starting-point for further digging.

 Next steps will be cleaning up a little, before the master-thesis starts.
-Travis doesn't build properly due to timeouts, although the examples are running locally.
 The wiki should explain more implementation-ideas and the visualization of the `braess`-simulation could be improved.
 After cleanup, I will do my master-thesis with this project.
 It will play around with new metrices basing on edge-usages after calculating alternative routes.